-This YPI strategy has produced a remarkable level of parent engagement at YPI's Bert Corona.
-Middle School that will continue at Valley Tech Academy.
+This YPI strategy has produced a remarkable level of parent engagement at YPI's Bert Corona Middle School that will continue at Central Middle #7.
 A very high 96.4% of parents participated in parent-teacher conferences in Fall 2010, including parents meeting with every one of their child's teachers.
-Strikingly higher than is the norm at most middle schools, this rate of parental involvement is a cornerstone goal of the YPI model for the high school.
+Strikingly higher than is the norm at most middle schools, this rate of parental involvement is a cornerstone goal of the YPI model for the middle school.

 b.
 Discuss ways in which community members will be included in ongoing success of the school.
 Community members and partners are a critical part of the full service community schools model.
 These partnerships play a significant role in fulfilling the school mission and vision of making the school a resource for all families attending it.
 Partners are a critical resource for the student and family support services offered at the school and in the community.
-The school will be an integral part of the larger Promise Neighborhood in Pacoima operated by YPI working with community partners.
-This structure of 32 partners is already in place to support the school and will be finalized by the end of the planning year for the Promise Neighborhood in September 2011.
+The school will be an integral part of the larger Full-Service Community Schools program operated by YPI in this community working with partners.
+This structure of partners is already in place to support the school.